Popularity of Speed Shifting System Types and Features in E-Bikes

 Shift at a standstill

-• CVT (Enviolo) and IGH (Shimano Nexus 5E) let you drop to an easy gear at red lights.
-It’s a big quality-of-life win in cities.
+• CVT and internal-gear hub systems can let you drop to an easy gear at red lights, which is a big quality-of-life win in cities.

 Shift under load